Graphic Novel Review: "Batman: The Black Mirror" by Scott Snyder

-Availability: Buy on Amazon or your local bookstore
+Availability: Buy on Amazon or from your local bookstore

 Batman: The Black Mirror shows off Dick Grayson’s detective skills as Batman when he goes after a mysterious man, called the Dealer, who sells crime-related memorabilia.
 Also, James Gordon Jr. returns to Gotham City, causing both Barbara and James Gordon Sr. to be suspicious, but what does he want?

-I love how Scott Snyder also made one of the story villains, the Dealer has ties to Dick Grayson because of his past as a Flying Grayson.
-It’s not a direct link like in Nightwing: Traps and Trapeze by Kyle Higgins but it’s still an interesting aspect of the story.
+I love how Scott Snyder also made one of the story villains, the Dealer, have ties to Dick Grayson because of his past as a Flying Grayson.
+It’s not a direct link like in Nightwing: Traps and Trapeze by Kyle Higgins, but it’s still an interesting aspect of the story.

 The mystery of the Dealer was also very good.

 Bringing Back James Gordon Jr. Is a Great Idea